Regi, Chief Verification OfficerAbout Real Press

 Known Limitations

-• Short text is less reliable.
+- Short text is less reliable.
 Content under roughly 250 words gives our classifiers less signal to work with.
 Scores on short posts and snippets carry lower confidence and should be treated as rough guides.
+This applies mainly to social posts.

-• Non-English content has lower accuracy.
+- Non-English content has lower accuracy.
 Our primary text classifiers are trained predominantly on English data.
 Scores on content written in other languages are less reliable.
+We are working to change this in the future.

 What We Are / What We're Not